Timeline of Elk Point Changes

 1800 Fur trading forts abandoned.

-1817 Dog Rump House established at mouth of Dog Rump Creek, to serve as shipping depot for Moose Lake outpost of H.B.C.
+1817 Dog Rump House established at mouth of Dog Rump Creek (not to be confused with the Dog Rump Creek near Stony Plain, Alberta.
+It's now known as Atimose Creek), to serve as a shipping depot for the Moose Lake (Shaw House) outpost of H.B.C.

 1822 Dog Rump House abandoned.